 Absolutely!
 The flavor of a rum ball develops even more overnight, so making them ahead is actually better.
 If stored in an airtight container in the refrigerator, they will last for a few weeks.

-One tool that I use to make rum balls is a food processor.
+One tool that I use to make cinnamon rum balls is a food processor.
 It makes quick work of chopping nuts and grinding cookie crumbs.
 If you don’t have one, you can certainly break the cookies up with a rolling pin.

 Another helpful tool is a kitchen scale.
 I often use weight as a measurement instead of volume because it is more accurate.